 This conference will provide you with the opportunity to attend relevant and practical workshops led by school leaders and other experts.
-All speakers are briefed to provide delegates with practical advice and ideas, interventions and strategies that can be taken away and adapted.
+All speakers are briefed to provide delegates with practical advice and ideas, interventions and strategies that can be taken away, adapted & adopted.
 The ultimate aim is for you to be able to put these new ideas into practice straight away on returning to your school.

-The event features two keynotes, nine workshops relevant to primary colleagues and nine workshops relevant to secondary colleagues.
+The event features an opening keynote, eight workshops relevant to primary colleagues and nine workshops relevant to secondary colleagues.